Individuals

 Farms and Businesses

-Willing Hands partners with over 100 food donors across the Upper Valley including farms, grocery stores and more.
+Willing Hands partners with more than 100 food donors across the Upper Valley, including farms, grocery stores, and more.
 We are always happy to build new partnerships.
 Apply to become a food donor, and we’ll be in touch soon!